abduracad/abduracad.github.io/README.md

 <h2 align="left">News and updates</h2>

-- A collabrative work has been recently accepted in _Biogeochemistry_.
+- A collabrative work has been recently accepted in __Biogeochemistry__ in which biomarker and stable isotopes have been used to charaterized the sources of organic matter in the __Renuka lake, Central Himalaya__.